neutron-org/neutron/x/tokenfactory/README.md

 ```

 **State Modifications:**
-- Saftey check the following
+- Safety check check the following
   - Check that the denom minting is created via `tokenfactory` module
   - Check that the sender of the message is the admin of the denom
 - Burn designated amount of tokens for the denom via `bank` module